SumoLogic/sumologic-documentation/docs/dashboards-new/share-dashboard-new.md

 To share a dashboard within your organization, do the following:

-1. Click the share icon on the dashboard or share it from the [Library] (../../01Start-Here/Library.md "Library").
+1. Click the share icon on the dashboard or share it from the [Library](/docs/get-started/library/).

     ![share icon.png](/img/dashboards-new/share-dashboard-new/share-icon.png)